flocasts/digest-auth/README.md

 ## Testing

-using the [concurrently](https://github.com/open-cli-tools/concurrently) package, we are able to spin up a test server to test our digest-auth solution, and close the test server on completion of tests. to test, simply run:
+Using the [concurrently](https://github.com/open-cli-tools/concurrently) package, we are able to spin up a test server to test our digest-auth solution, and close the test server on completion of tests.
+To test, simply run:

 ```bash
 npm run test